-Through the Caswell Hill Local Area Plan, residents established a number of future goals and recommendations for their neighbourhood, one being the redevelopment of the current transit facility site.
+Through the Caswell Hill Local Area Plan, residents established a number of future goals and recommendations for their neighbourhood, one being the redevelopment of the former transit facility site informally known as the "Bus Barns."
 In 2009, a design and community consultation process resulted in a redevelopment plan for the South Caswell area upon the relocation of the current transit facility.

 The Neighbourhood Safety Program works with community members and groups, civic administration, and other groups to conduct Risk Assessments, Safety Audits and Crime Prevention Through Environmental Design (CPTED) Reviews, based on the principles of CPTED.